mircealungu/mircea/essays/devx-and-ai.md

 # The ...
 Unknown

-There are still many open questions:
+As of today, there remain many open questions:
 ### 1. What is the impact of this kind of generated code on  systems maintainability?
 Indeed, **maintenance** is the longest phase in the life of a system.
 These days we call it  software evolution exactly to acknowledge its importance and extent.
 We have no idea **whether a patchwork of generated code, cobbled together will result in reliable and maintainable** systems.

 ### 2. *For whom* and *when* are these tools good?
 For what kind of tasks, it is still not clear.
 For what kind of developers it is also not clear.
 Maybe more for juniors.
 Maybe more for data scientists who are not necessarily that experienced in coding?

 ### 3. **Can we use LLMs to improve code understanding?**
-Code understanding is still the hardest part of maintenance is at the moment not benefiting from these tools.
-Indeed, developers spend an overwhelming majority of their time reading code rather than writing; why?
-Because this activity is hard.
-Can use LLMs to make code more understandable?
-This would be an impressively impactful thing.
-The other question is whether we can write more understandable code by using LLMs... but what are LLMs... each one is different.
+**Developers spend an overwhelming majority of their time reading code rather than writing**; why?
+Because code understanding is still the hardest part of maintenance.
+Can we use LLMs to make code more understandable?
+This would be hugely impactful.

 ### 4. **How to do research on this topic**?

-Disentangling the truth from the marketing and the noise would be our role as researchers.

-**How do we study these things?** How do you compare?
-Running after every new version of every new model of every new company is *chasing after wind*.
+**How do we study these things?** Running after every new version of every new model of every new company is *chasing after wind*.
 New versions might be much better or decrease in quality as the company needs to cut on operations.
 From this POV, running one owns' model is more sustainable.
 But they are not as good as the commercial ones.

-What can we write about it that will still be relevant in 2 years; but 5 years; it can't be dependent on the current version; but how can you not depend on it?
+What can we write about it that will still be relevant in 5 years?
+It can't be dependent on the current version; but how can you not depend on it?

 ## Acknowledgements